zaphosting/docs/docs/vrising-server-savegames.md

 ## Activating Savegame

 In order to use a specific Savegame, you will have to edit a configuration file.
 There are a few methods of doing this, we will cover doing this through the webinterface since this is the most user-friendly.
-If you wish to see other methods of editing the file, please see our [Server Configuration](vrising-configuration.md) which covers this.
+If you wish to see other methods of editing the file, please see our [Server Configuration](vrising-configuration.md) guide which covers this.

 Simply head over to the **Settings** section on your game server's webinterface and find the **Savename** setting.